Audi S6 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for an Audi S6 are $1,230 a year for full coverage.
-Comprehensive insurance costs around $242 a year, collision costs $356, and liability insurance is $474.
-Liability-only coverage costs around $522 a year, with high-risk coverage costing $2,646 or more.
-Teen drivers cost the most to insure at $4,740 a year or more.
+The average insurance rates for an Audi S6 are $1,386 a year for full coverage.
+Comprehensive insurance costs on average $282, collision insurance costs $472, and liability coverage is estimated at $474.
+Liability-only insurance costs approximately $522 a year, and high-risk driver insurance costs $3,000 or more.
+Teens cost the most to insure at up to $5,258 a year.

-Full coverage includes $500 deductible amounts, 30/60 liability coverage, and includes UM/UIM and medical coverage.
-Prices are averaged for all states and S6 trim levels.
+Full coverage includes $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Prices are averaged for all states and for different S6 trim levels.

 Price Range Variability

-For the average driver, Audi S6 insurance rates go from the low end price of $522 for a discount liability-only rate to a high of $2,646 for a policy for a high-risk driver.
+For the average 40-year-old driver, Audi S6 insurance rates range from the low end price of $522 for basic liability insurance to a much higher rate of $3,000 for coverage for higher-risk drivers.

 Urban vs. Rural Price Range